nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 ## Know Limitation

-The service allowas sending/handling files in batch, the plugin, for now, only handle a single file at a time.
+* The service allowas sending/handling files in batch, the plugin, for now, only handle a single file at a time.
+* More a `TODO` than a limitation: As of May 2025, the plugin requires cleanup.
+It is a presales plugin we wanted to deliver quickly and  some code is duplicated here and there.
+Nothing that bad though :-)

 ## Nuxeo Configuration Parameters